Mexican White Oak (AKA Monterrey Oak) Symptoms

 Quercus sinuata var. breviloba

 There is way too much confusion with nomenclature with this tree species.
-Most call it a (“bastard”) white shin oak.
-There are four other oak species each with their own unique latin etymology.
+Many call it a (“bastard”) white shin oak, but there are four other oak species each with their own unique latin etymology.
 Generic names like shin or scrub actually make identification more of a challenge rather than easier – the purpose for common names to begin with.

 This tree is also called a Limestone Durand Oak as it is genetically a sub-species of the Durand Oak (sinauta, sinuata), but by way of recognizing the unique aspects of this tree – I prefer to call it most often the Bigelow Oak.
 Note the first picture – for those who know this tree by its very unique paper shell, exfoliating bark one would likely conclude it is undoubtedly a Bigelow.
 Surprise surprise, the branching structure, leaf shape and color is Live Oak.